syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays a **Doughnut Chart**.
+The following screenshot displays **doughnut chart**:

 ![](Chart-Types_images/DoughnutChart.png)

-## Scatter Chart
+## Scatter chart

-The **Scatter Chart**  type displays the data as a collection of points corresponding to the associated values.
+The **scatter chart** displays data as a collection of points corresponding to associated values.

 {% highlight html %}